mithi/simple-cryptography/README.md

 - RSA can be broken when the public modulus `N` is generated incorrectly.
 These scripts illustrates how you'd be able to factor `N` when `p` and `q` are close to each other.

  ### 8. Basic Textbook RSA Decryption
- - This script uses the information from factoring `N` to decrypt a short secret message that is encoded using PKCS v1.5 before textbook RSA function was applied.
+ - This implements a pipeline using very basic textbook RSA encryption and decryption.
+PKCS v1.5 is applied to the short secret message prior to RSA encryption.
+Upon decryption, the plaintext recovered is assumed to have PKCS v1.5 format.

 # References
 - [A Graduate Course in Applied Cryptography by Dan Boneh and Victor Shoup ](https://toc.cryptobook.us/)